JoeDoyle23/BurningPig/README.md

 BurningPig is a fresh start using Node v0.8+ and the goodness it has to offer, like streams!

+Version 1.6.2 support is basic at the moment.

 ##Current Features
 * The vanilla client can connect and donwload the (boring) terrain
 * Time, so day and night happen